71/dance/test/suite/commands/seek-word-edge.md

 - .seek.word.backward { count: 9 }

-Both overflowed and both falled back to the selection below.
+Both overflowed and both fell back to the selection below.

 ```
 the quick brown fox